Test Solutions for Next Generation 911 (NG9-1-1) for Public Safety

 - MAPS™ CLI interface based on a client-server model allows users to control all features of MAPS™ through APIs (TCL, Python, VBScript, and Java Client)

 - Supports almost all industry standard codec types - G.711 (mu-Law and A-Law), G.722, G.729, G.726, GSM, AMR, EVRC, SMV, iLBC, SPEEX, EVS, OPUS, and more. *AMR and EVRC variants require additional licenses.
-Click here for comprehensive information on supported codecs.
+For more details, supported codecs webpage

 - User-defined voice quality statistics for received RTP Traffic can be calculated and updated periodically during run-time to a csv file